 -20°C. Nitrogen was used to purge the measuring cell throughout the experiment.

-Collapse temperatures (Tc) for the 2, 5, 10, 20, and 30% (w/v) sample solutions were investigated directly after preparation and after one week of
+FDM.
+Collapse temperatures (Tc) for the 2, 5, 10, 20 and 30% (w/v) sample solutions were investigated directly after preparation and after one week of storage

-storage at room temperature.
-Validation of the temperature sensor and classification of collapse behavior were conducted according
+at room temperature.
+Validation of the temperature sensor and classification of collapse behaviour were conducted according

-(Zeiss Imager.A1 microscope, Zeiss) with a polarizer, a lambda disk, and a freeze-drying stage (FDCS 196, Linkam Scientific
+(Zeiss Imager.A1 microscope, Zeiss) with a polariser, a lambda disk and a freeze-drying stage (FDCS 196, Linkam Scientific